pentlander/sasquach/NOTES.md

 ## Sum types
 When defining a sum type, you are actually adding multiple functions to the module that each create a variant of the sum type.
 Otherwise, you would have to do `Foo.T.Bar(...)` which looks a bit ugly.
 I'm not sure how this would work exactly if a user wanted to directly refer to one of the variants.
 It would still have to look like the statement above.

+## AST
+I was debating whether to create a separate typed ast or just add a nullable field to the existing AST and call it a day.
+The typed AST give us a chance to update the AST with resolved names as well as adding type information.
+The nullable field could just be a generic context object that lives in every expression, but it seems difficult to do that while retaining strong typing.

 # To Investigate

 ## Indy for lazy anonymous struct creation